 - Posted at the BHA office and on the website; and

 - Mailed annually, in July, to the following organizations serving the homeless population in the City of Berkeley:

-- o Building Opportunities for Self-Sufficiency (BOSS)
+- Building Opportunities for Self-Sufficiency (BOSS)

-- o Berkeley Food and Housing Project (BFHP)
+- Berkeley Food and Housing Project (BFHP)

 - Lifelong Medical Care

-- o Women's Daytime Drop-In Center
+- Women's Daytime Drop-In Center

 - Homeless Action Center

-- o Options for Recovery Services Inc.
+- Options for Recovery Services Inc.

 - Youth Emergency Assistance Hostel (YEAH!)

-- o Bonita House
+- Bonita House

-- o Rubicon
+- Rubicon

 - City of Berkeley Departments and Divisions that provide services directly to the homeless, such as the Division of Mental Health, Senior Services/Aging, Department of Public Health

 - Known churches, synagogues, and other religious organizations with homeless outreach programs; and

-- o Other formal homeless outreach organizations as they are identified
+- Other formal homeless outreach organizations as they are identified

-18-5 INTEREST LIST MANAGEMENT
+18-5 Interest List Management